Undefile/JAVASCRIPT/README.md

 # JAVASCRIPT
-A code repo for javascript that I learned
+A code repo for javascript that I am learning